This article was originally published in February, 2024, but is updated quarterly to reflect the most recent available data.

 Annual credit card fees and impact on rates

-While the average credit card rate fell during the latest quarter, the average annual fee charged rose by $18.71, to $137.71.
-On the positive side, the percentage of cards in the survey that charge an annual fee fell from 50.94% to 49.02%.
+While the average credit card rate fell during the latest quarter, the average annual fee charged also fell slightly.
+That average is now $134.14, which is $3.57 lower than it was in the fourth quarter of 2024.
+Just slightly more than half (51%) of the cards in the survey charge an annual fee.

 ➤ SEE MORE:Best credit cards with an annual fee